John's

 Jim came to Wafra with SAC to replace Digger as the Wara Geologist.

 He was here just a few months before heading to Thailand.
+The authorities wouldn't give his wife a visa

-- so he chose not to stay.
+because of health issues - so he chose not to stay.

 Ricky Mathis